 See the Gardens of Augustus (Giardini di Augusto)

-The small but mighty Gardens of Augustus (Giardini di Augusto) is definitely worth a visit while in Capri.
-It is a fabulous garden that also provides wonderful views.
+The small but mighty Gardens of Augustus (Giardini di Augusto) is worth a visit while in Capri.
+It is a fabulous garden that also provides lovely views.

-Here you can wander on the walking paths through the gardens taking in the Mediterranean flowers and statues that surround you.
-The absolute best thing about the Gardens of Augustus (Giardini di Augusto) is the views from the scenic overlook!
+Here you can wander on the walking paths through the gardens, taking in the Mediterranean flowers and statues surrounding you.
+The best thing about the Gardens of Augustus (Giardini di Augusto) is the views from the scenic overlook!

-Walk to the top of the gardens to the terraces and catch magnificent views of the Faraglioni Rock Formations.
+Walk to the top of the gardens and the terraces and catch magnificent views of the Faraglioni Rock Formations.

-On the other side, you can also see the winding Via Krupp and Marina Piccola Bay, both of which are discussed next.
+On the other side, you can also see the winding Via Krupp and Marina Piccola Bay, which are discussed next.

-This is such a lovely place to visit and worth your time in Capri!
+This is a lovely place to visit and worth your time in Capri!

 Tackle Via Krupp Toward Marina Piccola

-Via Krupp is the windy road that you could see from the back side of Augustus Gardens.
+Via Krupp is the windy road that you can see from the back side of Augustus Gardens.

-If you are feeling adventurous, follow the one mile road down to Marina Piccola.
-Fair warning though, this is not a hike for the weak.
+If you are feeling adventurous, follow the one-mile road to Marina Piccola.
+Fair warning, though, this is not a hike for the weak.
 It may only be a mile, but it is a strenuous mile!

-Once at the bottom, you can follow the steps to the beach to see Sirens’ Rock before enjoy the beaches of Marina Piccola.
+Once at the bottom, you can follow the steps to the beach to see Sirens’ Rock before enjoying the beaches of Marina Piccola.

 Go Shopping On the Island

-Shopping is is one of the best things to do in Capri.
+Shopping is one of the best things to do in Capri.

-In addition to the designer shopping offered, we loved visiting the local shops to see all of the handmade art, pottery, and, of course, limoncello.
+In addition to the designer shopping offered, we loved visiting the local shops to see all of the handmade art, pottery, and limoncello.

 You can even find local limoncello made right from the citrus trees on the island.
 These designer shops will usually even let you sample the limoncello before you buy it!

-One of the most popular things to buy on the Island of Capri is Capri sandals.
+Capri sandals are among the most popular things to buy on the Island of Capri.
 Capri sandals are handmade sandals made from leather just for you.

-You will see shops all over the island where they will craft you a custom pair of handmade sandals to perfectly fit your feet.
+You will see shops all over the island where they will craft you a custom pair of handmade sandals to fit your feet perfectly.

 Stroll Around Anacapri

-As we mentioned before, Anacapri is the hillside town located high above Capri town.
+As we mentioned, Anacapri is a hillside town located high above Capri town.

-Anacapri has a lot to offer visitors, so it is well worth exploring a little.
-In addition to the Monte Solaro chairlift mentioned above, you can find several other attractions in Anacapri like the Red House (Casa Rosa), the Church of Saint Sophia, and the church Chiesa di San Michele Arcangelo.
+Anacapri has a lot to offer visitors, so it is worth exploring.
+In addition to the Monte Solaro chairlift mentioned above, you can find several other attractions in Anacapri, like the Red House (Casa Rosa), the Church of Saint Sophia, and the church Chiesa di San Michele Arcangelo.